 10 Greatest Festivals of Nepalese: Nepal is a land locked country in the world.
 It is situated in South Asia.
 Its total area is 1, 47,181 sq.km.
 Nepal is a small country situated between two large countries of Asia, India and China.
 Nepal is a common home of people of different communities with ethnic group and culture.
 Their customs, religions and language are different.
 In Nepal there is unity in diversity.

-Nepal is not only the land of mountains; it is also the land of festivals.
-There are more than 50 festivals celebrated in Nepal every year.
-While the national festivals have fixed dates, religious festivals are set by astrologers following the lunar calendar.
-The best part about the festivals in Nepal is that all the events are celebrated with the same enthusiasm and galore the way it used to be hundreds of years ago when people had no other means of entertainment.
+Nepal is not only the land of mountains and nature; it is also the land of festivals.
+There are more than 60 festivals celebrates in Nepal every year.
+All the national festivals are fixe according to dates and religious festivals are set by astrologers following the lunar calendar.
+And the best part about the festivals in Nepal is that all the ceremony are celebrating with the same devotion and galore the way it use to be celebrates in hundreds of years ago when people had no other means of entertainment.